 PV module prices by technology, supplier country

 Source: IRENA's 'Renewable Power Generation Costs 2019' report.

-Cell soldering issues are responsible for around 24% of quality defects in PV module manufacturing, according to a study of 69 projects of total capacity 3 GW that were brought online in 2017-2020, Berlin PI said.
+Cell soldering issues are responsible for around 24% of quality defects in PV module manufacturing, according to a study by Berlin PI of 69 projects of total capacity 3 GW that were brought online in 2017-2020.
 Greater production line supervision can identify and correct these defects earlier.

 In addition, PAN file data used in module performance modelling is not verified in third-party testing, Gregory noted.

 “Manufacturers may also be tempted to generate more attractive PAN files in order to portray their products as more competitive," he said.
 The files may also not be updated to reflect changes to the design and materials.

 Solar operators are also extending lifespan estimates to lower the average cost of energy, despite little data on long-term operation.

 Assumptions on degradation rates have fallen in recent years, often with "no good technical justification," Gregory said.